 Parrots aren’t always seen as affectionate, but they’re very loving animals.
-Some parrots enjoy interacting with their owners and preening them as much as they enjoy being groomed themselves.
+Some parrots enjoy interacting with their owners and preening them as much as they enjoy being groomed.

-Parrots preen their owners once a strong bond has been formed.
-This behavior is a form of affection and a sign of trust.
-Parrots may chew on their owners’ hair, ear, nose, and clothes.
-However, some parrots will imprint on their owners in the absence of other parrots of the same species, leading to a sexual attraction.
+Parrots preen their bonded owners as a form of affection and a sign of trust.
+They may chew on their owners’ hair, ear, nose, and clothes.

 Parrots can sometimes be over-enthusiastic with their preening, which can cause discomfort due to their sharp, pointy beaks.
 If so, move your hair out of the way or wear a hat to discourage preening.